-To succeed in a constantly changing world, you have to change as well.
-Finland has reinvented itself in just one short century – and we’re still at it.
-Our national character and Northern heritage have boosted us to the top of all kinds of country rankings from clean air to water expertise.
+To succeed in a constantly changing world, Finland keeps improving and reinventing itself.
+Our national character and Northern heritage have boosted us to the top of all kinds of country rankings from clean air to water quality.

 The water supply system in Finland is robust, reliable and cost-effective.
-It functions 24 hours a day, 7 days a week even when there is a power cut.
-The water system is so good that even Finns take it for granted.
+It functions 24 hours a day, 7 days a week, in conditions easy and challenging.

 RICH IN WATER